mravanelli/pytorch-kaldi/README.md

 1. Make sure you have the TIMIT dataset.
 If not, it can be downloaded from the LDC website (https://catalog.ldc.upenn.edu/LDC93S1).

 2. Make sure Kaldi and PyTorch installations are fine.
-Make also sure that your KALDI paths are currently working (you should add the kaldi paths into the .bashrc as reported in the section "Prerequisites").
+Make also sure that your KALDI paths are currently working (you should add the Kaldi paths into the .bashrc as reported in the section "Prerequisites").
 For instance, type "copy-feats" and "hmm-info" and make sure no errors appear.

 3. Run the Kaldi s5 baseline of TIMIT.
 This step is necessary to compute features and labels later used to train the PyTorch neural network.
 We recommend running the full timit s5 recipe (including the DNN training).
 This way all the necessary files are created and the user can directly compare the results obtained by Kaldi with that achieved with our toolkit.